lundregan/lundregan.github.io/src/content/blog/index.md

-I take this to mean that to really know and understand something, you both need to be able to express it to others and to do so with people that may not have the same technical vocalblery or same knowledge of jargon.
+I take this to mean that to really know and understand something, you both need to be able to express it to others and to do so with people that may not have the same technical vocabulary
+or the same knowledge of jargon.

 ### Blog Goals;
 - Cement my knowledge of certain subjects and topics.
 - Teach others about the things I find interesting.
-- A creative outlet, espacially when between attempting difficult technical challenges.
+- A creative outlet, especially  when between attempting difficult technical challenges.

 ## Who Am I?

-My name is **Ethan Lundregan** , and I am a *Junior Developer* who loves tinkering and creating software.
+My name is **Ethan Lundregan**, and I am a *Junior Developer* who loves tinkering and creating software.

 I hail from the now withering kingdom of the UK, Looking to get my foot in the industry and make some employer impressed.